 The Park, and its lakes provide a home for migrating birds.
 In previous years these have included Goosander, White-fronted Geese and Fieldfare.

 Many wild flowers are present around the Park, with the greatest variety can be found growing in the Nature Reserve, where Bee, Common-spotted, and Marsh Orchids can be found.
-A detailed study of plant life is currently underway.
+A detailed study of plant life is available here.

 A number of mammals live in and visit the Park.
 If you are lucky you could spot a fox, weasel or shrew.
 Rabbits are common on the warren.

 Bats can be seen at dusk and there are nesting boxes around the Park.

 We have a family of Otters living close to and using the larger Grebe Lake.
 They can sometimes be seen crossing the river meadow on their way to the river.

 Amphibians such as frogs, toads and newts are all common in the wetland areas.